Spredzy/blog.yanisguenane.fr/content/posts/sharing_secrets_across_a_team.md

 drwxrwxr-x.
 2 jdoe    jdoe     40 Jan 29 18:42 .public-keys
 ```

-  * `.gpg-id`: File that Contains the team members emails with which they created their `gpg`  key.
+  * `.gpg-id`: File that contains the team members emails with which they created their `gpg`  key.
 One per-line.
-Value can be obtained by running `gpg2 --list-secret-keys`.

 ```shell
 jdoe@localhost: cat .gpg-id